browserengineering/book/book/layout.md

-Also, instead of initializing these `cx` and `cy` fields to `HSTEP` and `VSTEP`, let's initialize them to `self.x` and `self.y`, or in other words the top-left corner of the paragraph:
+Also, instead of initializing these `cx` and `cy` fields to `HSTEP` and `VSTEP`, let's initialize them to `self.x` and `self.y`, or in other words the top-left corner of the paragraph.
+This is because now we will have a different inline layout object for each paragraph, rather than a single layout object for the entire page.
+Each of these inline layouts must start at the top-left of its container.

 ``` {.python}
 def layout(self):